-$$P(S > s) = 18.6s^{-0.41} \tag{2}$$
+$$P(S>s) = 18.6s^{-0.41} \tag{2}$$

-Power law phenomena are identified as "low-risk" if q > 1 because the rate of increasing severity is outpaced by decreasing likelihood.
-Conversely, phenomena are "high-risk" if q < 1 because severity increases faster than the likelihood decreases.
+Power law phenomena are identified as "low-risk" if q>1 because the rate of increasing severity is outpaced by decreasing likelihood.
+Conversely, phenomena are "high-risk" if q<1 because severity increases faster than the likelihood decreases.
 Accordingly, q for war is a high-risk phenomenon.
-However, the power law violates the axioms of probability if q < 1 and is, therefore, untrustworthy beyond what is indicated directly by data.
+However, the power law violates the axioms of probability if q<1 and is, therefore, untrustworthy beyond what is indicated directly by data.

 Rational decisions are based on risk, not just likelihood.
 Risk is equal to likelihood multiplied by severity.
-In the case of Figure 1, severity is the number of persons killed.
-Figure 2 illustrates how extremely severe wars cannot be discounted even though their likelihood is small.
-For example, the war line (red) in Figure 2 increases as severity s increases.
-Believing that the fit to the data in Figure 1 holds until $s = 10^8$, a hypothetical nuclear war killing a 100 people (8 on the xaxis) is more risky than a war killing a thousand (3 on the xaxis).
+In the case of figure 1, severity is the number of persons killed.
+Figure 2 illustrates how extremely severe wars cannot be discounted, even though their likelihood is small.
+For example, the war line (red) in figure 2 increases as severity s increases.
+Believing that the fit to the data in figure 1 holds until $s = 10^8$ , a hypothetical nuclear war killing 100 people (8 on the x-axis) is riskier than a war killing 1 thousand (3 on the x-axis).
 This agrees with our observation that nations build and maintain military defenses for extremely unlikely wars.
 For systems having a q value greater than one, risk decreases with increasing consequences.
-The decreasing green line that we call "Competition" in Figure 2 is derived from q=1.10.
+The decreasing gray line that we call "Competition" in figure 2 is derived from q=1.10.
 The consequences of increasingly improbable conflicts may be ignored.
-That is, it's low-risk.
+That is, they are low-risk.